Evacuated For COVID-19 Scare, Pennsylvania Man Reflects On Life After Quarantine

 "I didn't want to tell her why I was there," he says.
 "So I just said I had some days off, and that I wanted to see California."

-Now back at home, he says, he's been happily embraced by family and good friends.
+Now back at home, he says he's been warmly embraced by family and good friends.

-Still, some people outside his inner circle have clearly been nervous to be around him, he's noticed.
+Still, he's noticed that some people outside his inner circle are clearly nervous to be around him.
 On a recent trip to the gym to work out, Wethli says, he ran into the father of a high school friend and reached out to shake his hand.

 "He said, 'with the coronavirus going around' he didn't want to shake hands with anybody.," Wethli says.
 "It kind of surprised me."

-Wethli is not and has not been infected with the virus; during the 14 days in quarantine he was checked two times a day for symptoms of the disease – all tests came back negative.
+There's no sign that Wethli was ever infected with the virus; during his 14 days in quarantine he was checked two times a day for symptoms of the disease – all tests came back negative.
+And he feels fine.

 Still, during a recent dinner out with friends, one repeatedly asked if Wethli could make the rest of them sick.
 He kept asking, "'There's no way that you can get me sick — right?'
 Are you sure you're OK?
 There's no way I'm gonna end up sick?' "

-"He asked me a lot of times — many, many times," Wethli says, no matter how firmly Wethli assured him "that I've been watched extensively, checked twice a day for two weeks in quarantine.
+"He asked me a lot of times — many, many times," Wethli says, no matter how firmly Wethli assured his friend "that I've been watched extensively, checked twice a day for two weeks in quarantine.
 He was still pretty worried."

-Some people who don't know Wethli have been even harsher.
+Some people he doesn't know have been even harsher.
 Not long after arriving home, he was interviewed by local TV News, and when he checked comments on the station's Facebook page later he was shocked.

 "One of the comments was 'Get that clown out of here.'
 You know, they wanted me to leave the area; there was a GIF of a movie character shaking his head.
 And then there was one other person who said I shouldn't be around — that I should leave."

 It was a reaction Wethli didn't anticipate.
-"People, especially behind screens, can be mean, and I guess I sort of expected that, but it's eye-opening to say the least."
+"People, especially behind screens, can be mean, and I guess I sort of expected that.
+But it's eye-opening, to say the least."

 Though his Fulbright came to an abrupt end, Wethli is now considered a Fulbright alum.
 He plans to travel around the U.S. for a bit, he says, and then may apply for a job with the U.S. Foreign Service.